meeber/titor/README.md

 # Shims and Polyfills

 For many packages using the latest language features, shims are needed in order for your code to work in legacy versions of node and browsers.
 Shims aren't included in any builds or bundles created by Titor.
 This is on purpose.
-It's considered a bad practice among the JavaScript community for a package to muck with globals.
+It's considered a bad practice for a package to muck with globals.

 Therefore, it's your responsibilty to inform consumers which shims they'll need (if any) when importing your package in legacy environments.
 The nuclear option is to advise consumers to `npm install babel-polyfill` and `require("babel-polyfill")` in the entry point of their package.
 One alternative is to pick and choose shims from [core-js](https://github.com/zloirock/core-js).